All About Livestreaming for Your Nonprofit

 To make a short story long...

-There were a lot more lessons I learned and laughs I laughed during this process.
+There were a lot more lessons learned and laughs laughed during this process.
 Don't take yourself too seriously and allow yourself to enjoy the streaming community.
 As you become part of this movement, welcome other newbies to the world of livestream fundraising.

-My gift 2 u: an email template to introduce yourself to broadcasters
+Our gift 2 u: an email template to introduce yourself to broadcasters

 Modify at will!

 Hi Ronald, I'm Erin, the Fundraising Coordinator with Cars 4 Clowns.
 We're a nonprofit that purchases tiny cars for clowns in need.
-I saw you on Twitch and was drawn to your content because of your intricate face painting streams.
+I saw you on Twitch and was drawn to your content because of your intricate face-painting streams.
 Our office really loved the recent "sad clown"—the blue matches our logo!

 I was wondering if you'd consider helping us fundraise through a stream on your channel.
 We really feel that your work aligns with our mission and that our supporters would enjoy your work—and hopefully, your fan base would appreciate the work we do as well.